Hartye/react_native_app_gameplay/README.md

 # This is my first react native app.
-## Feel free to give me some advice!
+## Fell free to give me some advice!